SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 been changed from `(X, Y) = (45.7, 0) cm` to `(X, Y) = (-73.78, 0) cm`,
 as in the current design.
 Otherwise, it uses an identical window setup to ConfigG-v1.

+### ConfigJ-v1

+Files were produced using BooNEtoGSimple.
+The flux file now includes a variables called vtx that stores hadron time of flight and neutrino time of flight from production to flux window.
+Check [sbndcode PR #??]() and sbn-docdb#?? for more details.
+Otherwise, it uses an identical window setup to ConfigH-v1.